 Department of Defense (DOD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).

 Under the provisions of the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), the Federal Acquisition Regulation (FAR) Secretariat will be submitting to the Office of Management and Budget (OMB) a request to review and approve an extension of a currently approved information collection requirement concerning transportation requirements.
-The clearance currently expires on June 30, 2007.
+Chapter 35), the Federal Acquisition Regulation (FAR) Secretariat will be submitting to the Office of Management and Budget (OMB) a request to review and approve an extension of a currently approved information collection requirement concerning rights in data and copyrights.
+The clearance currently expires on May 31, 2004.

 Public comments are particularly invited on: Whether this collection of information is necessary for the proper performance of functions of the FAR, and whether it will have practical utility; whether our estimate of the public burden of this collection of information is accurate, and based on valid assumptions and methodology; ways to enhance the quality, utility, and clarity of the information to be collected; and ways in which we can minimize the burden of the collection of information on those who are to respond, through the use of appropriate technological collection techniques or other forms of information technology.

-Submit comments regarding this burden estimate or any other aspect of this collection of information, Start Printed Page 10179including suggestions for reducing this burden to the General Services Administration, FAR Secretariat (VIR), 1800 F Street, NW, Room 4035, Washington, DC 20405.Start Further Info
+Submit comments including suggestions for reducing this burden to Start Printed Page 5511the General Services Administration, FAR Secretariat, 1800 F Street, NW., Room 4035, Washington, DC 20405.Start Further Info

 FOR FURTHER INFORMATION CONTACT: